MDPuneethReddy/beginnerdev/exampleSite/content/english/blog/wagger-documentation-to-test-nodejs-restapis.md

 ![swagger config setup](https://mdpuneethreddy.com/wp-content/uploads/2021/04/image-2.png =751x572)

-1. here the first open API is the swagger documentation version , you can check the official documentation for that
+1. here the first open API is the swagger documentation version, you can check the official documentation for that
 2. Next is the info about the API that needs to have about the API, here the swagger is more about the documentation of the API, so we need to make sure that none missing in the documentation to look into code,
 3. In the components section we add the security schemas here we can add security to the documentation, in company's it is a must, there are different types of securities given to the swagger you can choose based on the use case

-Next, we can also add the servers that need to set up and respond, we can add as many responses as we need, below you can see the URL , you can add as many URLs as you need
+Next, we can also add the servers that need to set up and respond, we can add as many responses as we need, below you can see the URL, you can add as many URLs as you need

 ![servers add to swagger setup](https://mdpuneethreddy.com/wp-content/uploads/2021/04/image-3.png =594x401)